Pesmart12/EMPulseModel/README.md

+# EMPulseModel
-# Time-Reversal Electromagnetic Pulse Focusing (FDTD Simulation)
+**Time-Reversal Electromagnetic Pulse Focusing via FDTD**

-This project implements a 2D Finite-Difference Time-Domain (FDTD) simulation of electromagnetic wave propagation in the TMᶻ (oscilates perpendicular to the z direction in which it propogates) polarization, demonstrating time-reversal focusing—a phenomenon where EM waves recorded at a boundary can be played back in reverse to reconstruct and refocus the original pulse at its source.

-Time reversal: the wave equation (for acoustics, electromagnetism, quantum wavefunctions) is time-symmetric --> If you record a wave leaving a source and then play the recording backward into the system, the wave will focus precisely back at the original emission point.
-This project simulates that process:
+EMPulseModel is a **computational electromagnetics project** that implements a **time-reversal electromagnetic (TR-EM) framework** using **finite-difference time-domain (FDTD)** simulations.
+The project studies EM wave propagation, sensor-based field recording, and time-reversed re-propagation leading to spatial refocusing at the original source location.

+This repository focuses exclusively on the **physics and numerics** of time-reversal electromagnetics.

 ---

+## Overview

+Maxwell’s equations in linear, lossless media are **time-reversal invariant**.
+As a result, electromagnetic waves recorded at a set of sensors can be reversed in time and re-emitted into the medium, causing energy to refocus at the original source location.

+This project demonstrates that principle numerically by:

+1. Simulating forward EM pulse propagation using FDTD
+2. Recording fields at discrete sensor locations
+3. Time-reversing the recorded signals
+4. Re-propagating the reversed fields
+5. Observing refocusing at the source position

+---

 ## Physical Model

-The simulations are based on **Maxwell’s equations** in the time domain:
+The simulations are based on Maxwell’s equations in the time domain:

 $$
-\nabla \times \mathbf{E} = -\frac{\partial \mathbf{B}}{\partial t}, \quad
+\nabla \times \mathbf{E} = -\frac{\partial \mathbf{B}}{\partial t},
+\qquad
 \nabla \times \mathbf{H} = \frac{\partial \mathbf{D}}{\partial t} + \mathbf{J}
 $$

 with constitutive relations:

 $$
-\mathbf{D} = \epsilon \mathbf{E}, \quad \mathbf{B} = \mu \mathbf{H}
+\mathbf{D} = \epsilon \mathbf{E}, \qquad
+\mathbf{B} = \mu \mathbf{H}
 $$

-The system is discretized using a **Yee grid**, enabling stable and explicit time stepping of EM fields.
+In homogeneous, lossless media, these equations admit wave solutions that are invariant under time reversal.

 ---

-## Methodology
+## Numerical Method

-### 1. Forward Simulation
-- Emit a broadband EM pulse from a source
-- Propagate fields through a 2D or 3D domain
-- Record field values at discrete sensor locations

-### 2. Time-Reversal
-- Reverse recorded signals in time
-- Re-inject them into the simulation domain
-- Observe spatial and temporal refocusing at the source

-### 3. Inverse Modeling (ML-Assisted)
-- Use recorded fields as input data
+### Finite-Difference Time-Domain (FDTD)

-- Train a PyTorch model to:
+- Spatial discretization using a **Yee grid**
-  - Predict source location
-  - Refine time-reversal reconstructions
-- Enables robustness to noise and sparse sensor layouts
+- Staggered electric and magnetic field components
+- Explicit time stepping
+- Stability enforced by the **Courant–Friedrichs–Lewy (CFL)** condition

+### Boundary Treatment

+- Absorbing boundary conditions to minimize artificial reflections
+- Grid resolution chosen relative to wavelength to control numerical dispersion

 ---

-## Features
+## Time-Reversal Methodology

-- FDTD solver using Yee discretization
-- Time-reversal electromagnetic propagation
-- Modular forward / inverse design
+### Forward Propagation
+- A broadband EM pulse is emitted from a localized source
+- Fields propagate through the computational domain
+- Field values are recorded at sensor locations

+### Time Reversal
+- Recorded signals are reversed in time
+- Time-reversed signals are re-introduced at the sensor locations
+- Fields propagate backward through the domain

+### Refocusing
-- PyTorch-based inverse source localization
+- Energy refocuses at the original source location
+- Refocusing quality depends on:
+  - Bandwidth
-- Extensible to:
+  - Sensor coverage
-  - Multiple sources
+  - Numerical dispersion
-  - Noisy environments
+  - Boundary reflections
-  - Dispersive or inhomogeneous media

 ---

+## Why Time Reversal Works

+Time-reversal focusing relies on:

+- Linearity of Maxwell’s equations
+- Time-reversal symmetry in lossless media
+- Reciprocity of electromagnetic wave propagation

+When these conditions are satisfied, the reversed wave retraces its original propagation paths, leading to constructive interference at the source.

+---

-## Author
+## Project Structure
-Pedro Martins